 World Cup 2022: which Leagues have the most goal scorers in Qatar?

-We’ve completed the first round of group games in the 2022 World Cup in Qatar and now look forward to more entertainment as the pressure mounts on players to perform.
+With the knockout phase almost upon us in the 2022 World Cup in Qatar, more entertainment is hoped for as the pressure mounts on players to perform.
 And that applies most to the men responsible for beating those huge goalkeepers standing in their way.

 OK, so Leagues don’t actually score the goals but we were interested to check out where the players doing the net bulging are normally plying their professional trade.
 As you can see below, it’s the English Premier League Powerhouse leading the way (for the purposes of this we continue to class Cristiano Ronaldo as part of that), with the four other big European Leagues following behind.